Dr Sarah Jarvis, MBE

 Yes, we'll need to know if you or any traveller on your policy has ever suffered from a cancerous condition.
 So, this could be a condition that is present now or a condition that you've had in the past and have made a full recovery from.
 But don't worry, we'll ask you a set of questions relating to your condition to take your individual circumstances into account.

-A pre-existing is any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
-For some conditions, we'll need to know if they have ever been present, whilst for others if they occurred within a certain period.
+“Pre-existing” refers to any medical condition for which medical advice, diagnosis, care, or treatment was recommended or received before applying for a travel insurance policy.
+For some conditions, we'll need to know if they have ever been present, whilst, for others, we need to know if they occurred within a certain period

 Medical expenses abroad and repatriation can be very expensive.
 Having travel insurance that includes cover for existing medical conditions is the best way to ensure you are protected from financial loss in the event of having to cancel the holiday or receive emergency medical treatment abroad.

-A pre-existing condition is a diagnosed medical condition that existed before taking out a policy.
-We'll ask a series of questions about the medical history for you and any travellers on your quote.
-If you answer yes to any of these, you will need to tell us about the traveller's conditions.
+We'll ask you a series of questions about the medical history for you and any travellers on your quote.
+If you answer yes to any of these, you will need to tell us more about that condition.
 This could be a condition that a traveller has now or has had in the past.
-If you are not sure what conditions you need to declare, we have online support available to help you 24/7!
+This makes it easy to know what you need to disclose.

 Single Trip insurance is for one-off, individual trips and will cover your specified travel dates.
 This is usually up to 45 days; however, some insurance providers can cover up to 94 days.
 If you’re not a frequent traveller, single trip cover is a great option and will likely be cheaper than an annual multi-trip cover.

-If you don't travel much then a single trip cover is perfect as you can cover specific dates suited to your trip.
+If you don't travel much, then single trip cover is perfect, as you can cover specific dates suited to your trip.
 If you have cancellation cover, you'll also benefit from this as soon as you buy your policy.

-If you travel 2 or more times a year, it may be cheaper for you to go for an annual multi-trip cover.
-It's best to start your annual trip cover as soon as possible, as if you have cancellation cover, you'll only benefit from this from your policy start date.
+If you travel two or more times a year, it may be cheaper to get annual multi-trip cover.
+It's best to start your annual trip cover as soon as possible as if you have cancellation cover, you'll only benefit from this from your policy start date.

 Share and share alike Share the love with friends.